3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/react/react-fullstack-codealong.md

 ### Objectives
 *After this lesson, students will be able to:*
-- Use MongoDB and Mongoose to persist data to be served to the UI.
+- Use MongoDB and Mongoose to persist data to be served to a React UI.
 - Build an Express server that serves information in a JSON format.
 - Connect API to React via `axios`
 - Deploy the full stack application to Heroku